Bobbyjoness/Project-Unique/README.md

 end
 ```

 And that's not all!
-In future updates we're planning on making it even simpler!
+I'm currently working on making it even simpler!
 So you'll literally be able to shorten that already tiny bit of code down to this:

 ```Lua
 require "ProjectUnique"